 In general, your oncologist will choose the chemotherapy regimen with the highest response rate first.
-This is called “first-line treatment.”
+This is called first-line treatment.
 You’ll continue this treatment until it’s no longer effectively treating your cancer or until the side effects are intolerable.
-At this point your oncologist may offer to start you on a new regimen called a “second-line treatment” plan.
+At this point, your oncologist may offer to start you on a new regimen called a second-line treatment plan.

 If your oncologist suggests trying a second treatment plan, you may want to ask the following questions:

-- What is the current status of the cancer?
+is the current status of the cancer?
 Has it spread since my first treatment?

-- What are the odds that the second-line treatment will work better than the first?
+are the odds that the second-line treatment will work better than the first?

-- What are the possible side effects of this second course of treatment?
+are the possible side effects of this second course of treatment?

-- What happens if I choose not to have the second treatment?
+happens if I choose not to have the second treatment?

-Sometimes, patients at this point in their cancer care need to make the difficult choice of declining to undergo a new line of cancer treatment.
+Sometimes people at this point in their cancer care need to make the difficult choice of declining to undergo a new line of cancer treatment.
 Talk over all the possibilities with your oncologist, other members of your treatment team, and your family so you can make the most informed decision.

 At some point, ending your cancer treatment may be the best decision.
-Patients respond to this ultimate decision differently.
+People respond to this ultimate decision differently.
 While some feel relief that the pain and suffering of chemotherapy will be over, others may have guilt about giving up.
 Remember, though, that making the decision on whether to end treatment is your choice and your choice alone.

-Palliative care is care that’s directed at symptom control and the psychosocial aspects of your cancer including physical symptoms, like pain or nausea, as well as your, emotional and spiritual needs.
-It ideally starts long before you stop your cancer directed treatment.
+Palliative care is care that’s directed at symptom control and the psychosocial aspects of your cancer, including physical symptoms, like pain or nausea, as well as your emotional and spiritual needs.
+It ideally starts long before you stop your cancer-directed treatment.

-Hospice care is care that supports you after you stop cancer directed treatment and you no longer want or are unable to receive care at your treatment facility.
+Hospice care is care that supports you after you stop cancer-directed treatment and you no longer want or are unable to receive care at your treatment facility.
 Hospice care is encouraged when it’s predicted that you have about six months or less to live.
-Studies show that patients who receive hospice care have improved quality of life and sometimes live longer compared to those who don’t receive hospice care.
+A 2007 study found that patients who receive hospice care sometimes live longer compared to those who don’t receive hospice care.

-Nurses, doctors, social workers and spiritual guides work as a team to deliver hospice care.
+Nurses, doctors, social workers, and spiritual guides work as a team to deliver hospice care.
 The focus isn’t just on the patient, but the entire family.
 The hospice team members will visit a few times during the week, but are available by phone 24/7.
 However, the majority of day-to-day care will be up to the family.

 Some of the specific services provided by the hospice care team include:

 management and symptom control

-- Discussing and documenting end of life plans and wishes
+and documenting end-of-life plans and wishes

 meetings and support services to keep everyone informed about your health

-care that gives you time to stay in a hospital for a few days to give your caregivers
+care that gives you a stay in a hospital for a few days to give your caregivers

 care that helps you say goodbye or plan a religious ceremony

-Your oncologist, or another member of your treatment team, can help you find hospice facilities in your area.
+Your oncologist or another member of your treatment team can help you find hospice facilities in your area.
 You and your family members can also do your own research with national organizations like the Hospice Foundation of America and Compassion & Choices.